2024–25 Arkansas Razorbacks men's basketball team

 The 2024–25 Arkansas Razorbacks men's basketball team represented the University of Arkansas during the 2024–25 NCAA Division I men's basketball season.
 The team was led by first year head coach John Calipari, who accepted the job after he resigned from his position at Kentucky after 15 years.
 Arkansas played its home games at Bud Walton Arena in Fayetteville, Arkansas as a member of the Southeastern Conference.

+The Arkansas Razorbacks drew an average home attendance of 18,996, the 4th-highest of all college basketball teams.

 Previous season

 Arkansas finished the season 16–17, 6–12 in SEC play to finish in a tie for 11th place.
 As the No. 12 seed in the SEC tournament, they defeated Vanderbilt before losing to South Carolina in the second round.
 This was Arkansas' first losing season since 2009–10.

 Following the completion of the season, head coach Eric Musselman took the vacant USC Trojans job, which Andy Enfield had left to become the head coach of the SMU Mustangs.
 On April 10, former Kentucky coach John Calipari was hired to be Arkansas' head coach.